DrJupiter/ML-OPS-FINAL-24/reports/README.md

 >
 > Answer:

---------NOTE----- (change X and remove () in next sentence)

-Debugging in our group was done in X main ways. (add more ways if anyone else did anything else) We used the debugger in vs-code to find potential bugs.
-This tool is easy to use, but quite powerful.
+Our project code was debugged with the vs-code debugger.
+Our github actions were debugged by seeing if the action was succesful or not, and chaning them till they were succesful.

 We performed both torch profiling and cprofiling on our inference code (on CPU, as the person running the code doesn't have NVIDIA GPU).
 In the run we did 10 model predictions on different images.
-These runs include everything except imports (the data had already been loaded locally).
+These runs include everything except imports (the data had already been loaded locally, so data download was not necessary).

 The torch profiling runs show that torch Linear (and thus torch.addmm) is the bottleneck with almost 90% of the CPU time spent on these functions.
-It makes a lot of sense that these functions take up most of the time, as they are a large part of what defines an NN.
+It makes a lot of sense that these functions take up most of the time, as they are a large part of what defines our model.
 The next things unrelated to the above are softmax (3% of the time), copy (0.84%), and layer norm (0.62%).

 The cProfiling showed that again torch.nn.linear was taking up the most tottime (20% of total time) seconded by the reading of SSLSocket objects (14%).
 None of our functions are in the top 10 of tottime spenders.

 Thus we conclude that our code is not a bottleneck and works efficiently enough.

 ## Working in the cloud

 > In the following section we would like to know more about your experience when developing in the cloud.

-### Question 17
+### Question 17 [x]

 > **List all the GCP services that you made use of in your project and shortly explain what each service does?**
 >